sib-swiss/containers-snakemake-training/docs/course_material/day2/1_guidelines.md

 Each series of exercises is divided into multiple questions.
 Each question provides a background explanation, a description of the task at hand and additional details when required.

 !!! tip "Hints for challenging questions"
     For the most challenging questions, hints will be provided.
-However, you should first try to solve the problems without the tips!
+However, you should first try to solve the problems without tips!

 ## Answers